 In lieu of an analytical form of $\f$, we assume to have a dataset $\dataset=\{(x_i,a_i,y_i)\}_{i=1}^{\datasetsize}$ generated by Process~\eqref{eq:system} where $y_i$ is the noisy measurement of $\f(x_i, a_i)$, and $\datasetsize \in \naturals^+$.
 Using this dataset, we can infer $\f$ and reason about the trajectories of Process~\eqref{eq:system} (via Assumption~\ref{assump:rkhs}).
 The formal statement of the problem considered in this work is as follows.

 \begin{problem} Let $\FullSet\subset\reals^n$ be a compact set, $\ROISet$ a set of regions of interest, and $\APs$ its corresponding set of atomic propositions (as defined in Section~\ref{sec:PCTL}).
-Given a dataset $\dataset$ generated by Process~\eqref{eq:system} and a \PCTL formula $\Spec$ defined over $\APs$, determine the initial states $\FullSet_0 \subset \FullSet$ from which Process \eqref{eq:system} satisfies $\Spec$ without leaving $\FullSet$. \end{problem}
+Given a dataset $\dataset$ generated by Process~\eqref{eq:system} and a PCTL formula $\Spec$ defined over $\APs$, determine the initial states $\FullSet_0 \subset \FullSet$ from which Process \eqref{eq:system} satisfies $\Spec$ without leaving $\FullSet$. \end{problem}

-Our approach to Problem~\ref{prob:main} is based on creating a finite abstraction of the latent process $\x$ using GP regression and checking if the abstraction satisfies $\Spec$.
-We begin by estimating the unknown dynamics with GP regression and, by virtue of Assumption~\ref{assump:rkhs}, we develop probabilistic error bounds on the estimate.
-We derive formal upper bounds on all the constants required by the bounds and compute bounds on the transition kernel in Eq.~\eqref{eq:transition-kernel} over a discretization of the space $\FullSet$.
+Our approach to Problem~\ref{prob:main} is based on constructing an IMDP abstraction (formally defined in Sec.~\ref{sec:prelimIMDP}) of the latent process $\x$ using GP regression and checking if the abstraction satisfies $\Spec$.
+We begin by estimating the unknown dynamics with GP regression and, by virtue of Assumption~\ref{assump:rkhs}, we leverage existing probabilistic error bounds on this estimate.
+We present upper bounds on the constants required to compute this probabilistic error and derive bounds on the transition kernel in Eq.~\eqref{eq:transition-kernel} over a discretization of the space $\FullSet$.
 Then, we construct the abstraction of Process~\eqref{eq:system} in the form of an uncertain (interval-valued) Markov decision process, which accounts for the uncertainties in the regression of $\f$ and the discretization of $\FullSet$.
-Finally, we perform model checking on the abstraction to get sound bounds on the probability that $\mathbf{x}$ satisfying $\Spec$ from any initial state.
+Finally, we perform model checking on the abstraction to get sound bounds on the probability that $\mathbf{x}$ satisfies $\Spec$ from any initial state.

-\begin{remark} We remark that our IMDP abstraction construction is general, and hence, can be used for verification of Process~\eqref{eq:system} against properties in other specification languages such as LTL.
+\begin{remark} We remark that our IMDP abstraction construction is general, and hence, can be used for the verification of Process~\eqref{eq:system} against properties in other specification languages such as LTL.
 We specifically focus on PCTL properties mainly because of the availability of its model checking tool for IMDPs \cite{Lahijanian:TAC:2015}. \end{remark}